“A”-21

 459.25 Moke: from “South-Western Slang” (see 459.17): “‘Moke,’ a negro, (seemingly derived from Icelandic möckvi, darkness) is a word chiefly in use among the Regulars stationed in Texas and in the Territories.”

 459.26 Jimpescute. / Juicy-spicy: from “South-Western Slang” (see 459.17): “When a Texan goes forth on a sparking errand, he does not go to pay his devoirs to his Amaryllis, his Lalage, his Dulcinea, or other such antiquated object of affection, but (employing a word worthy of a place in the pasilaly of mankind) his ‘jimpsecute.’
 She, on the other hand, is said to receive attention from her ‘juicy-spicy.’”
-LZ has apparently mistranscribed “jimpescute.”
+LZ has apparently mistranscribed “jimpsecute.”

 459.28 Leonine: of or resembling a lion; but also leonine verse where the end of the line rhymes with the middle.
-Given that “A”-21 has strong nostagic overtones, it is possible LZ is thinking of Ricky Chambers here, who he refers to as “Lion-heart” in both “Poem beginning ‘The’” (CSP 11) and 3.10.4 and 3.11.7, and who he indicates was quite a cruising type so perhaps suggested by the immediately preceding (see note).
+Given that “A”-21 has strong nostalgic overtones, it is possible LZ is thinking of Ricky Chambers here, who he refers to as “Lion-heart” in both “Poem beginning ‘The’” (CSP 11) and 3.10.4 and 3.11.7, and who he indicates was quite a cruising type so perhaps suggested by the immediately preceding (see note).

 459.30 Something grasps even if lunatic: possibly suggested by a remark of Socrates Hyacinth (see 459.17): “In short, Texas is one great, windy lunatic; or, if you please, a bundle of crooked and stupendous phrases, tied together with a thong of rawhide.”